-The following four statements are required to be included in all syllabi presented to the ACES Courses & Curricula Committee for approval.
+The following five statements are required to be included in all syllabi presented to the ACES Courses & Curricula Committee for approval.

 The University of Illinois at Urbana-Champaign Student Code should also be considered as a part of this syllabus.
 Students should pay particular attention to Article 1, Part 4: Academic Integrity.
 Read the Code at the following URL: http://studentcode.illinois.edu/ .